lopezmontes/GenoMus/specs/GenoMus_specifications.md

 --------
 ## Harmony

+Each harmony can be expressed as a vector containing informations to be used by other functions to map pitches.
+This vector is an abstract representation of a chord and its interrelation with a mode and with the level of general chromatism.
+Using this information, certain functions adjust their values to the grid of pitches that fits this harmony and extract analytical information.

 ### Harmony vector

-Each harmony can be expressed as a vector containing informations to be used by other functions to map pitches.
-This vector is an abstract representation of a set of pitches and their relationship with a mode and with the level of general chromatism.
-Using this information, certain functions adjust their values to the grid of pitches that fits this harmony.

-A harmony vector is coded into an array as follows:
+A harmony pattern vector is coded into an array as follows:

 | index     | feature          | data format          | description
 | --------- | ---------------- | -------------------- | -----------